 This led me to accept a 1-year interim ministry, at First UU Church of San Antonio (360 members, 2006-07), an engaging ministry which offered my first taste of interim work.
 As the minister they called later said:

 The congregation still remembers the quiet, soft-spoken Rev. Eric, who with the patience of Job could listen deeply to their stories, and then tell them with the conviction of Micah the errors in their ways.

 Rev. Bret Lortie - First UU Church of San Antonio (2007-13)

-My one called ministry was with the UU Church of the Brazos Valley in College Station, Texas (100 members, 2007-11).
-It was a positive ministry overall, but less of a good fit for me than my service in San Antonio had been.
-As this ministry concluded, I discerned that transitional ministry work was a better match for my gifts and call at that time than settled ministry.
+My one called ministry thus far, to which I moved with Suzi, was with the UU Church of the Brazos Valley in College Station, Texas (100 members, 2007-11).
+It was a positive ministry overall, but this particular congregation was less of a good fit for me than the church in San Antonio had been.
+As this ministry concluded, I discerned that at that time, transitional ministry work was a better match for my gifts and call than settled ministry.